 Best Tokyo Hotels for Families near the Yamanote Line

-Combining limited space, high rent prices, and large crowds means Tokyo is a hard place to find good hotels for families.
+Combining limited space, high rent prices, and large crowds means Tokyo is a hard place to find good hotels for families or large groups.
 If you’re traveling with a group of five or more, you may be hard-pressed to find Tokyo hotels that will fit all of your in one room.
 Here are some Tokyo hotels for families near the Yamanote Line that hopefully fit the bill for you!

 The Mimaru Tokyo chain is a great option if you’re looking for hotels in Tokyo for families or large groups.
 The relatively new Shinjuku West location is close to several of Shinjuku Station’s western exits, and is just two blocks away from the Tokyo Metropolitan Government Building, one of the best viewpoints over Tokyo.

 Rooms available at Mimaru Tokyo Shinjuku West include Japanese-style and Western-style apartments, with a small kitchen and attached bathroom.
 Each room fits from four to six people.
 Some rooms even have bunk beds – more fun for the kids!
+Some rooms are also able to connect to the rooms next to them in order to accommodate large groups.
 Check dates and prices here.

-Cha-an Hotel Ueno is a hotel on the JR Yamanote line and the Ginza subway line.
-You can reach Asakusa in one stop on the subway line, and you can walk to all of Ueno’s highlights like Ameyayokocho shopping district, and Ueno park’s shrines and museums.
+Cha-an Hotel Ueno is a hotel on the JR Yamanote line and the Ginza subway line in Tokyo.
+You can reach Asakusa in one stop on the subway line, and you can walk to all of Ueno’s highlights like Ameyayokocho shopping district and Ueno Park’s shrines and museums.